-You can upload objects to a bucket through the File List page in the COS Console.
-For more information on objects, see Object Overview.
+You can upload objects to a bucket through the File List page in the COS console.
+For more information about objects, please see Object Overview.

-Log in to the COS Console, and click Bucket List.
-Select the bucket to which you want to upload an object, and enter the File List page.
-Click Upload Files as shown below.
+Log in to the COS console and click Bucket List.
+Select the bucket to which you want to upload an object, and choose the File List tab.
+Then, click Upload Files, as shown below.

-In the Upload Files page, click Select Files or Select Folders to select a single or multiple local files/folders.
-Click Upload, or click Next to set object attributes before clicking Upload (see Step 3).
+On the Upload Files page, click Select Files or Select Folders to select a single or multiple local files/folders.
+Then, click Upload.
+You can also click Next to set object properties before clicking Upload (see Step 3).

-For the file(s) to upload, you may choose to configure fields as shown below.
+(Optional) For the file(s) to upload, you may choose to configure the following fields:

 Storage Class: select the storage class for your object as needed.
 This field is set to

 STANDARD by default.
-For more information, see here.
+For more information, please see Storage Classes.

 Access Permissions: select the access permission for your object as needed.
 This field is set to

-Inherit by default (inheriting permissions from the bucket).
-For more information, see Basic Concepts of Access Control.
+Inherit by default (inheriting permissions of the bucket).
+For more information, please see Basic Concepts of Access Control.

 Server-Side Encryption: configure server-side encryption for the object you want to upload.
 COS will automatically encrypt your data as it is written and decrypt it when you access it.
-Currently, COS offers two encryption types: SSE-COS, and SSE-KMS (only available in Beijing, Shanghai, and Guangzhou regions).
-For more information, see Server-side Encryption Overview.
+Currently, COS offers two encryption types: SSE-KMS (only available in Beijing, Shanghai, and Guangzhou regions) and SSE-COS.
+For more information, please see Server-side Encryption Overview.

-Object Tag: the object tag is composed of a tag key, (=), and a tag value, such as
+Object Tag: An object tag is composed of a tag key, equal sign (=), and a tag value, for example,

 group = IT.
-You can set, query, and delete tags for specific object.
+You can set, query, and delete tags of a specified object.

-Since some browsers do not support uploading multiple files, we recommended using mainstream browsers such as IE10 or above, Firefox, or Chrome.
+Since some browsers do not support uploading multiple files, you are advised to use mainstream browsers such as IE10 or above, Firefox, or Chrome.

 The upload progress in the figure indicates the number of tasks created by the current upload operation.
 For example, if all 10 files are uploaded successfully, the task progress will display "succeeded: 10, failed: 0, paused: 0)".